Live Free or Die Game Rules from Little Wars TV

 Little Wars TV has done a tremendous job of developing a clean, simple ruleset to the black powder era of wargaming.
 (And they are not paying me to say this… I’m just so damned impressed.)

 Being a Black Powder Gamer using the eponymous Ruleset published by Warlord Games, I do tend to like a clean, unencumbered set of rules.
-And compared to many of the Napoleonic era rulesets, Black Powder has been hands down, the best ruleset for that time period.
+And compared to many of the Napoleonic wargames rule sets, Black Powder has been hands down, the best ruleset for that time period.

 So, when I came across a Little Wars TV video of their AWI Battle of Brandywine using their newly released Live Free or Die ruleset, I had to know more.